• Skip to main content

 Marination

-• Add all the marination ingredients to a large bowl and mix thoroughly.
+• Add the chicken and all the marination ingredients to a large bowl and mix thoroughly.

 • Keep covered for 30 minutes or overnight.